Up Your Quality

 Be aware that processed gluten free foods are not always 100% free of gluten.
 According to the FDA’s standard definition of gluten free as of 2014, manufacturers may label their processed packaged foods “gluten free,” as long as the food product contains less than 20 parts per million (ppm) of gluten.
 Even this tiny permissible amount may still trigger symptoms in those who have very high sensitivities of gluten intolerance.
 Know your body.
 How sensitive are you to gluten?

 Find Brands You Trust

 A new study published in the Journal of the American Dietetic Association found that a high number of “gluten free” products are cross contaminated.
 This study demonstrates a major problem for those following a gluten free diet.
 A random test showed that as high as 41% of shelf based products had enough gluten cross-contamination to create a health problem for those with gluten intolerance.
 For extra precaution, look for products prepared in a “dedicated facility”, which should be marked on the package.
 This means there is no possibility for cross-contamination as absolutely no wheat, etc. is allowed into the building.

 Know Your Grains

-Eating unhealthy processed food is not going to help you re-establish or maintain your health.
+Finally, eating unhealthy processed food is not going to help you re-establish or maintain your health.
 There are many ways you can get the nutrition you need without processed foods.
-To get the right nutrition, your best option is going to be organic whole foods that contain all the vitamins and minerals your body needs to repair any damage already done to your body from eating processed gluten-containing foods.
+To get the right nutrition, your best option is going to be organic, whole foods that contain all the vitamins and minerals your body needs to repair any damage already done to your body from eating processed gluten-containing foods.
 Further, it will help you maintain an on-going and healthy gluten free lifestyle.